From Hatred to Hope: How Gujarat Spread Islamophobia While Bengal’s Umeed Lifted Tricolour with Drones

 In stark contrast, while Bhavnagar’s school was maligning Muslim women on August 15, the hijab-wearing girls of Bengal’s Umeed Global School were writing a very different story of patriotism and innovation.
 On India’s 79th Independence Day, these students hoisted the Tricolour using a powerful hexacopter drone—an achievement that symbolized not just freedom, but also the spirit of possibility.

 This was no ordinary drone.
-As the school’s statement highlighted, it was a 15-kg UAV (Unmanned Aerial Vehicle), the kind often used by the Army.
-The students themselves assembled the drone, programmed it, configured its flight system, and even built the payload, flag-hoisting, and petal-shower mechanisms.
-The project took a month of rigorous training, under the guidance of a drone pilot and instructor.
+As the school’s statement highlighted, it was a 15-kg UAV (Unmanned Aerial Vehicle), the kind often used for operations such as agriculture and mapping, among others.
+The students themselves assembled the drone, programmed it, configured its flight system, and even built the payload along with the flag-hoisting and petal-shower mechanisms.
+The project involved a month of rigorous training under the guidance of a drone pilot and instructor.

-“It was not a normal drone, but the kind used by the Army.
-It also took a month of training for the students to perform it,” said Wali Rahmani, the founder of Umeed Global School, speaking to eNewsroom.
+“It was not a normal drone, but the kind used in industries for agriculture and mapping.
+It also took a month of training for the students to operate it,” said Wali Rahmani, the founder of Umeed Global School, speaking to eNewsroom.

-The abaya-clad girls of Umeed Global School stand in complete contrast to the caricature painted in Gujarat’s classrooms.
-Their example mirrors countless hijab-wearing women across India and the world who have reached the pinnacle of excellence in diverse fields.
+The abaya-clad girls of Umeed Global School stand in stark contrast to the caricature painted in Gujarat’s classrooms.
+Their example reflects countless hijab-wearing women across India and the world who have reached the pinnacle of excellence in diverse fields.

 The Forgotten Heroes and the Manufactured Villains